-Since the Global Financial Crisis of 2008, job security has remained a contentious topic.
-While the employment rate in most countries has become relatively stable, it's still an issue that many people believe could affect them at some point.
+As the monumental disruption of COVID-19 starts to settle and businesses look towards their post-pandemic recovery, job security has remained a contentious topic.
+While the employment rate in Singapore is showing signs of stability, it's still an issue that many people believe could affect them at some point.

 But how can someone tell if their job is on the line?
 We can often sense when the axe is about to fall, by picking up on negative behaviour or body language from the boss or other people who are involved in the decision.

 However, there are some more tangible factors that you should also keep an eye out for.